surftrips.co

 Frequently asked

-Kaunakakai (The Wharf) is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Kaunakakai (The Wharf) is a mixed bottom, hollow fast breakwater right, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Kaunakakai (The Wharf)